bairblog/bairblog.github.io/_posts/2017-07-18-learning-to-learn.md

 and are then tested in their ability to learn new tasks; an example of a task might be classifying a new image within 5 possible classes, given one example of each class, or learning to efficiently navigate a new maze with only one traversal through the maze.
-This differs to many standard machine learning techniques, which involve training on a single task and testing on held-out examples from that task.
+This differs from many standard machine learning techniques, which involve training on a single task and testing on held-out examples from that task.